Arksine/moonraker/docs/configuration.md

 #  the device on, and "TURN_OFF" if the request is to turn the device off.
 #  This parameter must be provided.
 retain_command_state:
-#  When set to true, the retain flag will be set when the command topic is
+#  If set to True the retain flag will be set when the command topic is
 #  published.
-Default is False
+Default is False.
 state_topic:
 #  The mqtt topic to subscribe to for state updates.
 This parameter must be
 #  provided.
 state_response_template:
 #  A template used to parse the payload received with the state topic.
 A
-#  "payload" variable is included with the request context.
+#  "payload" variable is provided the template's context.
 This template
 #  must resolve to "on" or "off".
 For example:
 #    {% set resp = payload|fromjson %}
-#    {resp["POWER"]|lower}
+#    {resp["POWER"]}
 #  The above example assumes a json response is received, with a "POWER" field
 #  that set to either "ON" or "OFF".
 The resolved response will always be
 #  trimmed of whitespace and converted to lowercase.
 The default is the payload.
 state_timeout:
 #  The amount of time (in seconds) to wait for the state topic to receive an
-#  update before putting the device in an "error" state.
-This timeout is
+#  update.
+If the timeout expires the device revert to an "error" state.
+This
-#  applied during initialization and after a command has been sent.
+#  timeout is applied during initialization and after a command has been sent.
 #  The default is 2 seconds.
 query_topic:
 #  The topic used to query command state.
 It is expected that the device will